 Ms. Dixon, president of the Irish Data Protection Authority, admits in a New York Times article: « the GDPR has not brought about a fundamental change in the way data is collected and used by large companies. »

 Being compliant with GDPR is mostly seen by companies as an important effort to make.
-And to caricature a little, the main and dominant idea remains to do the minimum to avoid being sanctioned.
-However, with such a starting point we are as far as ever from the in-depth reflection that needs to be undertaken.
+And dominant idea remains for organisations to do the minimum to avoid being sanctioned.
+However, with such a starting point, we are as far as ever from the in-depth reflection that needs to be undertaken.
 It’s the whole paradigm of seeing the GDPR as a barrier that needs to evolve.

 The paradigm shift with respect to GDPR and innovation will never be the sole responsibility of the private sector.
 This line of thought is still largely underestimated.
 There is therefore also a need for real awareness and support from the public authorities on these issues.
 The GDPR must be the starting point, not the finish line.

 In France, the issue is already being taken seriously by the competent authorities.
-The CNIL, in particular, has decided to make health data security one of its priority themes in 2021, along with cyber security, for example.
+The CNIL, in particular, has decided to make health data security one of its priority themes in 2021, along with cybersecurity.
 In practical terms, this means that it will carry out a minimum of formal control procedures in connection with this issue.
 This is in fact a continuation of its 2020 strategy.
 But as we said earlier, controls and sanctions alone are not enough.
 We also need to be able to support thinking and innovation on these issues.
 Here, too, the CNIL intends to play a role.
 The Commission wants to help e-health actors combine innovation and compliance with the GDPR.
 All this through privileged contacts with its legal and technical teams.
-Only the 3 winners of a call for projects will be able to benefit from it, but the objective is clear: to implement “privacy by design” i. e. to take into account the protection of health data from the development phase of a product or service.
+Only the 3 winners of a call for projects will be able to benefit from it, but the objective is clear: to implement “privacy by design” i. e., to consider the protection of health data from the development phase of a product or service.

-But it must also be underlined that GDPR compliance cannot be considered without a strong cyber security strategy.
+But it must also be highlighted that GDPR compliance cannot be considered without a strong cybersecurity strategy.
 The two are closely linked.

 ANSSI (National Agency for the Security of Information Systems) defines cybersecurity as “the desired state of an information system that enables it to withstand cyberspace events that may compromise availability, integrity or confidentiality the data stored, processed or transmitted and the related services provided or made available by those systems. »